bluesky/databroker/docs/source/how-to/file-backed-catalog.rst

 Temporary Catalog
 -----------------

-If you are in the "just trying things" phase, you might start by creating an *temporary* Catalog backed by file in your system's temp directory.
-These will be hard to find again, and they will be permanently deleted whenever you system next reboots, so do not put anything important (or especially large) there.
+If you are in the "just trying things" phase, you might start by creating a *temporary* Catalog backed by file in your system's temp directory.
+It will be hard to find again after you exit Python, and it will be permanently deleted whenever you system next reboots, so do not put anything important (or especially large) there.

 .. code:: python